-At the end of 1933, Escher started to explore possible uses of his work in commercial assignments.
+At the end of 1933, Escher started to explore the possibilities of applying his work to commercial assignments.
 The first attempt was a design for wrapping paper.
-He hoped to sell it to a number of large department stores: De Bijenkorf, Gerzon, Zingone and Korall.
-Using their logos as motifs, he created several repeating patterns which could be printed on wrapping paper.
-He also experimented with the names, creating playful interlocking designs.
+He hoped to sell it to a number of large department stores: de Bijenkorf, Gerzon, Zingone and Korall.
+Using their logos as motifs, he created several patterns that could be printed on wrapping paper.
+He also experimented with the names by making them interlock in playful ways.

 ‘[…] I imagine that Len [Bas’s wife] or you shop at Gerzon occasionally, so you might be able to fulfil this wish.’

 Here you can see the final designs for the four companies.